rsa17826/vex-plus-plus/readme.md

   - ### localLevelList

-    - **autoExpandAllGroupsInLocalLevelList**: when loading the local levels list, all groups are expanded, if false only the group for the current game version is expanded
-    - **smallLevelDisplays**: if true the level displays will be smaller
+    - **smallLevelDisplaysInLocalLevelList**: makes the level displays for local levels smaller

   - ### online level list

+    - **smallLevelDisplaysInOnlineLevelList**: makes the level displays for online levels smaller
     - **onlyShowLevelsForCurrentVersion**: the load online levels button only shows levels for the current version instead of for all versions.
     - **loadOnlineLevelListOnSceneLoad**: when the online level list is loaded the level data will immediately be downloaded
-    - **autoExpandAllGroupsInOnlineLevelList**: when loading the online level list, all groups are expanded, if false only the group for the current game version is expanded

   - ### debug